 Army rebounds to upend Texas-San Antonio, 31-13

-Army rebounds to upend Texas-San Antonio, 31-13Army quarterback Jabari Laws (1) celebrates with teammates J.B.
-Hunter (55) and Kell Walker after running for a touchdown during the second half of an NCAA college football game against UTSA on Saturday, Sept.
+Army rebounds to upend Texas-San Antonio, 31-13Army head coach Jeff Monken watches his players run drills before an NCAA college football game against UTSA, Saturday, Sept.
 14, 2019 in San Antonio.
 (AP Photo/Darren Abate)

-SAN ANTONIO (AP) -- Army bounced back from an emotional loss to roll past Texas-San Antonio 31-13 Saturday at the Alamodome.
+SAN ANTONIO (AP) -- Army moved on quickly from an emotional loss, even if the sting of failing to pull off a monumental upset still lingers.

+The Black Knights set several milestones on offense in rolling past the Texas-San Antonio Roadrunners 31-13 Saturday at the Alamodome.

 Army (2-1) generated season-highs in total yards with 358 and rushing yards with 340 against UTSA (1-2).

+''We knew what to expect from this team, but it's very hard to emulate that,'' Roadrunners coach Frank Wilson said of the triple-option offense. ''So, even when we practiced it, it probably was not at the speed that it was today.''

-The Black Knights scored 53 seconds into the game, driving 75 yards on three plays capped by Kell Walker's 26-yard rushing touchdown.
+Laws' first collegiate play resulted in a 35-yard run to open the game.
+The Black Knights would score 53 seconds into the game, driving 75 yards on three plays capped by Kell Walker's 26-yard rushing touchdown.

-Walker added a second rushing touchdown and Laws and Connor Slomka each added one to propel Army.
+Laws finished with 137 yards rushing and a touchdown on 23 carries, becoming Army's first player to eclipse 100 yards rushing this season.

 UTSA's initial touchdown came on a two-yard dive by quarterback Lowell Narcisse.
 The Roadrunners scored after converting on fourth-and-eight at the Black Knights' 33-yard line.